Injera: Consumption and contemporary use

 In Ethiopia and Eritrea, a variety of stews, salads (during Ethiopian Orthodox fasting, for which believers abstain from most animal products), and more injera (called injera firfir) are placed on the injera for serving.
 Using one's hand (traditionally only the right one), small pieces of injera are torn and used to grasp the stews and salads for eating.
 The injera under these stews soaks up the juices and flavors of the foods, and after the stews and salads are gone, this bread is also consumed.
 Injera is thus simultaneously a food, eating utensil, and plate.
 When the entire "tablecloth" of injera is gone, the meal is over.

 In Ethiopia and Eritrea, injera is eaten daily in virtually every household.
 Outside of Ethiopia and Eritrea, injera may be found in grocery stores and restaurants specializing in Ethiopian and Eritrean cooking.

 Injera is the most important component of food in Ethiopia and Eritrea.
 It is often both the serving platter and utensil for a meal.
 Hearty stews such as wat are placed on top of the bread and then the meal is eaten by tearing pieces of injera off and scooping up the stews.
 While injera's literal use as the base and staple of any Ethiopian and Eritrean meal has not changed since its creation, its symbolic value has changed.
-Different varieties of injera can be found in the highlands versus the lowlands of Ethiopia.
+Different varieties of injera can be found in the highlands vis-à-vis the lowlands of Ethiopia.
 In the lowlands, injera is often made with sorghum and in the highlands it is more commonly made with barley.
 Either way, because it is made with something other than teff, its symbolic value has already decreased compared to the symbolic value of injera made with teff.
 There are symbolic value differences with types of teff as well.
 White-grained teff is more expensive to buy and thus symbolizes a higher status than its cheaper counterpart, red-grained teff.

 Outside Ethiopia and Eritrea

-There are similar variants to injera in other African countries, namely Sudan and Chad.
+There are similar variants to injera in other African countries, namely Sudan, Chad and Kenya.
 The variant eaten in South Sudan, Sudan and Chad is known as kisra.
+In Kenya, a variant of injera is eaten by the Borana, Gabra living in the northern parts of the country.
+It is increasingly popular in Israel due to immigration of Ethiopian Jews.

 United States

 Injera became more common in the United States during a spike in Ethiopian immigration in the 1980s and 1990s, largely because of the Refugee Act passed in 1980.

+Mass production of injera and its introduction into the US market was pioneered by an Ethiopian-American immigrant, Tedla Desta, who opened the first injera bakery in Alexandria, Virginia.
+He introduced the seed to a United States farmer (Johnston Seed Co.) in Enid, Oklahoma who became his initial supplier.

-Teff flour is now being produced in the United States by the Teff Company in Idaho, making teff more accessible to expatriate Ethiopians.
+Today teff flour is being produced in the United States by several companies, making teff more accessible to expatriate Ethiopians.
+In America, it is often cooked on an aluminum lefse grill.